-The Institutional Biosafety Committees (IBC) of Tufts University Cummings School of Veterinary Medicine (TCSVM) and Tufts University/Tufts Medical Center have the responsibility to ensure that all locations listed in IBC registrations are inspected and meet certain regulatory expectations.
+The Institutional Biosafety Committee (IBC) has the responsibility to ensure that all locations listed in IBC registrations are inspected regularly and meet certain regulatory expectations.

-All inspections will be performed in accordance with requirements published in the NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acid Molecules (NIH Guidelines) and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL).
-Inspections are designed to ensure that laboratory standards are followed according to the requirements and to provide technical advice to researchers in biosafety and biosecurity issues.
+All inspections will be performed in accordance with requirements published in the NIH Guidelines for Research Involving Recombinant and Synthetic Nucleic Acid Molecules (NIH Guidelines) and the CDC/NIH Biosafety in Microbiological and Biomedical Laboratories (BMBL) and institutional policies.
+These are designed to ensure that laboratories, facilities, and practices are followed according to the requirements and to provide technical advice to users in biosafety and biosecurity issues.

-Following the inspection, the Biosafety Officer will issue a report to the Principal Investigator that details the findings.
-If deficiencies are cited, the Biosafety Officer will propose corrective actions and deadlines.
-The Principal Investigator is responsible for ensuring the corrections are completed by the deadline and to provide confirmation to the Biosafety Office.
-If the deadline is passed and the citation has not been adequately addressed, it may become an issue of non-compliance that requires IBC involvement.
+Following the IBC Audit, the Biosafety Office representative will issue a report to the Principal Investigator that details the findings.
+If deficiencies are cited, the Biosafety Office representative will propose corrective actions and deadlines.
+It is the responsibility of the Principal Investigator to promptly provide documentation that any issues have been resolved with the proposed corrective action by the deadline provided or work with the Biosafety Office to request an exemption or a deadline extension (see below for procedural explanation of exemptions/extensions).
+If the deadline has passed, and the citation has not been adequately addressed, it may become an issue of non-compliance that requires IBC involvement.

 There may be situations that require an exemption from one or more of the requirements in the BMBL or the NIH Guidelines.
-Exemptions are determined based upon a risk assessment of the procedures to be conducted.
-The IBCs can vote to exempt a laboratory/facility requirement based on this assessment.
-If an exemption is necessary, please work with the Biosafety Officer, so that he/she can provide the explanation on the IBC Inspection Report.
-The proposed exemption will be discussed and voted upon at the IBC meeting.
+Exemptions are determined based upon a risk assessment of the biological materials in use and the procedures to be conducted.
+The IBC can vote to exempt a requirement based on this assessment.
+If an exemption is necessary, work with the Biosafety Office to provide justification for the IBC to review and vote upon.

-A request for an extension of a correction deadline may also be necessary.
-Please alert the Biosafety Officer prior to the initial deadline with the reasons for the extension, so that it can be presented to the IBC for discussion and vote.
+A request to extend the deadline for a correction may also be necessary.
+Work with the Biosafety Office so that the extension request can be presented to the IBC for discussion and vote.

-During Biosafety inspections, Biosafety Officers could note potential citations that may fall under the purview of other institutional regulatory groups or offices [such as Environmental Health and Safety (EHS), Institutional Animal Care and Use Committee (IACUC), or Occupational Health and Safety].
-If this occurs, the information will be communicated to these groups and the PI, outside of the IBC Inspection Report.
-This function is advisory only and does not confer responsibility to the Biosafety Office or the IBCs.
+During Biosafety inspections, the Biosafety Office representatives could note potential issues that may fall under the purview of other institutional regulatory groups or offices [such as Environmental Health and Safety (EHS), Institutional Animal Care and Use Committee (IACUC), Radiation Safety, Occupational Health and Safety (OHS), etc].
+If this occurs, the Biosafety Office will communicate the issue to the appropriate party.
+This function is advisory only and does not confer responsibility to the Biosafety Office or to the Institutional Biosafety Committee.